-So to Paul, the good news was all about announcing the Kingship of Jesus.
-He spent much of his ministry using the Old Testament to prove that Jesus did indeed fulfill the Messianic promises.
+So to Paul, the good news was all about announcing the anointed Kingship of Jesus.
+He spent much of his ministry using the Old Testament to prove that Jesus did indeed fulfill every Messianic promise.

 It was good news because it was something that the Jewish people had been waiting for since the days of the Old Testament prophets.
 They anxiously waited for their Messiah, and their Messiah had indeed arrived.

 There was just one problem.
 The Jewish people weren’t expecting the Kingdom of God to be “not of this world” as Jesus put it in John 18:36.
-So while the Jewish people awaited a king who would free them from the oppressive Romans, Jesus had much bigger plans…
+While the Jewish people awaited a king who would free them from the oppressive Romans, Jesus had much bigger plans…

 Jesus came to free us from a much greater enemy – sin, death, and the powers of darkness.